-Pinnacle operates as an equal opportunity/ affirmative action employer and prohibits all forms of dis- crimination, harassment and intimidation due to a person's race, color, religion, gender, sexual orientation, military duty, age, national origin, disability or veteran's status, or any other basis protected by federal, state or local law.
+Pinnacle operates as an equal opportunity/ affirma- tive action employer and prohibits all forms of dis- crimination, harassment and intimidation due to a person's race, color, religion, gender, sexual orientation, military duty, age, national origin, disability or veteran's status, or any other basis protected by federal, state or local law.
 All Board Members, officers, employees, and contractors share in the responsibility of pre- venting discrimination and harassment and should report any witnessed instances of this conduct.
 All employees and potential employees are afforded equal employment and advancement opportunities.

-To deliver on Pinnacle's commitment to quality, we work toward the highest degree of performance, behave professionallyat all times, demonstrate appropriate boundaries, and promote high standards and integrity.
-This includes communicating respectfully and behaving properly at all times.
+To deliver on Pinnacle's commitment to quality, we work toward the highest degree of performance, behave professionally at all times, and promote high standards and integrity.
+This includes commu-nicating respectfully and behaving properly at all times.
 Pinnacle also requires all employees to comply with work and safety policies in accordance with all state, local and federal regulations.